Office of the Dean

 Erika Boeckeler’s work spans multiple genres and disciplines: Shakespeare, early modern poetry, History of the Book, sixteenth century German art history, early Slavic print culture.
 Her book, Playful Letters: A Study in Early Modern Alphabetics (Uni…

 Beth Britt is a feminist rhetorical theorist and critic whose research focuses on legal rhetoric.
-She is the author of Reimagining Advocacy: Rhetorical Education in the Legal Clinic (Penn State University Press) and Conceiving Normalcy: Rhetoric, Law…
+She is the author of Reimagining Advocacy: Rhetorical Education in the Legal Clinic (Penn State University Press, 2018) and Conceiving Normalcy: Rhetori…

-Hillary Chute’s work focuses on comics and graphic novels, contemporary fiction, visual studies, American literature, gender and sexuality studies, literature and the arts, critical theory, and media studies.
-She is the author of Graphic Women:…
+*Dr. Chute is on leave through the 2023-2024 academic year.
+Hillary Chute’s work focuses on comics and graphic novels, contemporary fiction, visual studies, American literature, gender and sexuality studies, literature and the arts, critical th…

 As Dean’s Professor of Civic Sustainability, Ellen’s research explores the perseverance of people made possible with reading and writing.
 She’s currently co-leading a team that is developing a digital archive to support the translat…